swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 ### Customized Escape Delimiters

 This design uses an *escape delimiter*, that is a sequence of one or more characters to indicate the beginning of an escape character sequence, rather than a single escape character.
-Like Swift today, the escape delimiter begins with a backslash (Reverse Solidus, U+005C), and is followed by zero or more pound signs (Number Sign, U+0023).
+Like Swift today, the escape delimiter begins with a backslash (Reverse Solidus, U+005C), but it is now followed by zero or more pound signs
+(Number Sign, U+0023).
 An escape delimiter in a string literal must match the number of pound signs used to delimit either end of the string.

 Here is the degenerate case.
 It is a normal string with no pound signs.
 The escape delimiter therefore needs no pound signs and a single backslash is sufficient to establish the escape character sequence: